Franck-maker/2025-2026/TP-2/README.md

 ## Accessing and Using the App ##

 Once the two YAMLs have been applied:
+# le target port de fichier du service doit correspondre au port du conteneur

-* Access your application with `kubectl port-forward service/frontend 8080:8000`.
+* Access your application with `kubectl port-forward service/frontend 8083:80`.

 ## Kubernetes package manager : Helm ##